National Conference of State Legislatures: Policy positions

 In the most general terms, NCSL works to enhance the role of states in the federal system.
 NCSL opposes unfunded federal mandates and federal preemption of state authority, providing state legislatures with the flexibility to implement policy solutions.

 NCSL supports enactment of the Main Street Fairness Act, which would simplify existing sales tax collection laws.
 The Act would grant states the authority to require all sellers, including online merchants, to collect sales and use taxes, generating billions of dollars of tax revenue for state governments.

+NCSL also supports the SAFE Banking Act, which would facilitate access to banking and financial services for the legalized cannabis industry.

 Professional staff associations

 The organization runs nine professional staff associations.

 American Society of Legislative Clerks and Secretaries

-The American Society of Legislative Clerks and Secretaries (ASLCS) was founded in 1943 to improve legislative administration, and to establish better communication between clerk and secretaries throughout the United States and its territories.
+The American Society of Legislative Clerks and Secretaries (ASLCS) was founded in 1943 to improve legislative administration, and to establish better communication between clerks and secretaries throughout the United States and its territories.
 In 1974, ASLCS joined with several state legislative groups to form the National Conference of State Legislatures (NCSL).
 The society includes an active membership of more than four hundred principal clerks, secretaries, and legislative support staff.